21f3001527/BDM-Capstone-Project/README.md

 ## Project Overview

 This capstone project analyzes **99 Market Mall’s** business data to identify operational challenges and provide data-driven recommendations.
 The objective is to optimize inventory management, boost sales, and enhance customer experience despite limited resources.
-The analysis is supported by multiple charts and graphs, each interpreted in detail to derive actionable business insights.

 ---